Reading

 1. Select the Build tab in the upper right corner of RStudio, then click Build Website

-3. Check out _navbar.yml.
-These settings define the menus, etc. If you only have one page you probably won’t need to adjust this information.
+2. Check out the website settings in _quarto.yml.
+These adjust the appearance, title, etc. You can also change the default menu organization if you want to add additional pages or other content.
+If you only have one page you probably won’t need to adjust this information.

 Push to GitHub and enable the website